aurigma/CCHSample-BackOfficeIntegration-aspnetmvc/readme.md

 The identity provider and base API URL depends on the location of Customer's Canvas cluster where your tenant is deployed.
 Possible options are:
 - You are on our infrastructure and your region is America and Australia - `https://customerscanvashub.com` and `https://api.customerscanvashub.com`
 - You are on our infrastructure and your region is Europe - `https://eu.customerscanvashub.com` and `https://api.eu.customerscanvashub.com`.
-- You host your own Customer's Canvas instance - refer your IT department.
+- You host your own Customer's Canvas instance - contact your IT department and request the BackOffice and API Gateway modules addresses.

 #### DesignEditorVersion